About the Surrey Hills

 The Hurtwood is an important sub-section of the Surrey Hills and the Greensand Ridge as, not only does it cover some of the best mountain biking, including Pitch Hill, Holmbury Hill and parts of Winterfold, there is also the “right to roam” on the Hurtwood.
 This means that mountain bikers are not restricted to just bridleways and BOATs but can also ride footpaths and any other existing trails (hurrah!).

-The Hurtwood is managed on behalf of the constituent landowners by the Friends of the Hurtwood and the mountain bike trails are maintained by Hurtwood Trails.
+The Hurtwood is managed on behalf of the constituent landowners by the Friends of the Hurtwood.